Ghana Enterprises Agency

 The Ghana Enterprises Agency (GEA) is a Ghanaian government agency under the Ministry of Trade and Industry.
 The GEA is mandated by the Ghana Enterprises Agency Act, 2020 (Act 1043) to promote and develop MSMEs in Ghana.
 It replaced the National Board for Small-Scale Industries (NBSSI).

 Its aim is to interrelate, administer and stimulate the development of Micro, Small, and Medium Scale Enterprises (MSMEs).
-GEA is currently headed by Magaret Ansei (MAGOO), a former Municipal Chief Executive Oficer of the Suhum Municipal District in the Eastern Region (Ghana).
+GEA is currently headed by Magaret Ansei (MAGOO), a former Municipal Chief Executive Officer of the Suhum Municipal District in the Eastern Region (Ghana).
 The Persons With Disabilities (PWD) Enterprise Support Programme to help improve businesses owned by PWDs was launched in 2023 by Ghana Enterprise Agency (GEA) and is being supported by the World Bank on a programme titled Ghana Economic Transformation Project.